ml-tooling/ml-workspace/README.md

 - **JupyterLab:** `File -> New -> Terminal`
 - **VS Code:** `Terminal -> New Terminal`

 Additionally, pre-installed tools such as Jupyter, JupyterLab, and Visual Studio Code each provide their own rich ecosystem of extensions.
 The workspace also contains a [collection of installer scripts](https://github.com/ml-tooling/ml-workspace/tree/master/docker-res/tools) for many commonly used development tools or libraries (e.g., `PyCharm`, `Zeppelin`, `RStudio`, `Starspace`).
 Those scripts can be either executed from the Desktop VNC (double-click on the script within the `Tools` folder on the Desktop) or from a terminal (execute any tool script from the `/resources/tools/` folder).
-For example, to install the [Apache Zeppelin](https://zeppelin.apache.org/) notebook server execute:
+For example, to install the [Apache Zeppelin](https://zeppelin.apache.org/) notebook server, simply execute:

 ```bash
 /resources/tools/zeppelin.sh --port=1234